DragonLibrary/BookBlog/_posts/2021-08-13-the-lunar-chronicles-grimm-2-0.md

 tags:
   - ""
 ---
 Marissa Meyer wrote *The Lunar Chronicles* as a reimagining of classic and beloved childhood.
 But the tales of Grimm received upgrades and cybernetic prosthetics in this version.
-On 126 T.E.'s Earth, Cinderella is a cyborg, Scarlett rides spaceships, Cress orbits Earth in a spy satellite, and Winter is an insane princess on the moon.
-Meyer merges classical fairytales and sci-fi tropes into a stunning series that explores what it means to be human, even when you aren't.
+On 126 T.E.'s Earth, Cinderella is a cyborg, Scarlett rides spaceships, Cress orbits Earth in a spy satellite, and Winter is princess of the moon, driven insane by her psychic powers.
+Meyer merges classic fairy tales and sci-fi tropes into a stunning series that explores what it means to be human, even when you aren't.